Skeesh24/serviceAPI/README.md

 ## Introduction

 I implemented the API of a server that keeps track of services and their states in this task.
+There are three types of state in this API: enabled, disabled, unstable.

 ## Features